-Priyanka Chopra visits Rohingya refugee camps in Bangladesh, appeals fans to support their children
+Priyanka Chopra visits Rohingya refugee camps in Bangladesh, appeals to fans to support their children

-After visiting the Syrian kids in Jordan last year, Priyanka Chopra, the Goodwill Ambassador of UNICEF is now in Cox Bazar, Bangladesh.
-This time the international star from Bollywood is there to visit one of the largest refugee camps in the world where children are living in an atrocious condition.
-The Quantico actor posted her photos with the children there as she indulged in a conversation with them.
-Along with the photos, Priyanka described the condition of the overcrowded refugee camps and appealed to her followers to support the good cause of UNICEF.
+After meeting Syrian children in Jordan last year, Priyanka Chopra, actor and the Goodwill Ambassador of UNICEF, visited one of the Rohingya refugee camps at Cox Bazar in Bangladesh on Monday.
+The Quantico actor posted her photographs with the children of the camp and described the appalling condition at the overcrowded camp.
+She appealed to her followers to support the good cause of UNICEF.

-In her post, Priyanka mentioned, “I’m in Cox’s Bazar, Bangladesh today for a field visit with UNICEF, to one of the largest refugee camps in the world.
+In her post, Priyanka said: “I’m in Cox’s Bazar, Bangladesh today for a field visit with UNICEF, to one of the largest refugee camps in the world.
 In the second half of 2017, the world saw horrific images of ethnic cleansing from the Rakhine State of Myanmar(Burma).
 This violence drove nearly 700,000 Rohingya across the border into Bangladesh – 60% are children!”

 Here are all the photos Priyanka shared from the refugee camp on Instagram